-Studies looking at random assignment to peer groups are both convincing and important.
+To avoid the problems associated with observational studies, other researchers have taken advantage of random assignment to peer groups (see footnote 2).
+These studies are both convincing and important.
 They answer the question of what happens when individuals are placed into social networks or environments which are different from what they are used to.
 But they cannot answer questions about social interactions in naturally occuring, self-chosen peer groups.
 This distinction is particularly important for designing and evaluating social programs, where a key question is whether endogenously-formed social networks transmit information or otherwise influence participation.
-As Carrell, Sacerdote, and West (2012) show, endogeneous sorting into natural peer groups is a powerful force.
-Even when individuals are randomly assigned to modestly-sized peer
+As Carrell, Sacerdote, and West (2012) show, endogeneous sorting into peer groups is a powerful force.
+Even when individuals are randomly assigned to modestly-sized groups, they self-select into more homogeneous sub-groups, subverting the intended peer group assignment.